 This is one of the most impacting stages in terms of your company's status with a buyer.
 During this stage, the building owner or their maintenance manager starts considering the options available to fix his roof.

 Would a building owner choose you over a competitor?

 Let’s say a building owner has spent a few minutes googling for your roofing service, listing out their top 3 choices on a sheet of paper.
 Would they choose you?
 Why?
 What makes you stand out, and how could you improve?

-You may need to be more focused with your marketing at this stage, if people already know your brand and are choosing not to go with you.
+You may need to be more focused on your marketing at this stage if people already know your brand and are choosing not to go with you.
 Where are your weaknesses, and what are your strengths?

 Commitment To Solution

 After researching the different options a building owner will decide on the best solution for their business.
 This could mean the building owner decides on a specific roofing system or roofing company to help them implement the desired solution to get their roof fixed.